 The ‘race’ for Akaroa

 In the 19th century, the British and the French were rivals in the Pacific.
 The French had only minor interests in New Zealand, but the myth persists that the South Island only escaped being French because in the scramble to colonise Akaroa the British got there first.
 But by the time the French settlers and their naval escort reached New Zealand, the whole country was securely British.
 Lieutenant-Governor Hobson, learning the French were heading for Akaroa, did send Captain Stanley of the Britomart to demonstrate British sovereignty there.
-However there was never any chance Cook Strait would become, like the English Channel, a passage between English- and French-speaking regions.
+However, there was never any chance Cook Strait would become, like the English Channel, a sea passage separating English- and French-speaking regions.

 European settlement begins

 Even before the treaty had been signed, the New Zealand Company, inspired by the colonial promoter Edward Gibbon Wakefield, had despatched British settlers to Wellington.
 In the next two years, the company also founded Whanganui, Nelson and New Plymouth.
 Otago was founded in 1848 and Canterbury in 1850, both by New Zealand Company affiliates.
 Auckland, capital of the new Crown colony, grew independently.

-By the 1850s most of the interior of the North Island had been explored by Europeans.
-Māori guides usually showed European explorers the way.
+By the 1850s most of the interior of the North Island had been explored by Europeans, who were usually shown the way by Māori guides.
 New Zealand’s first Anglican bishop, George Selwyn, travelled widely.
 Much of the mountainous interior of the South Island was not explored until gold miners arrived in the 1860s.

-When the British settlers sought self-government, the British Parliament passed the New Zealand Constitution Act of 1852, setting up a central government with an elected House of Representatives and six provincial governments.
-The settlers soon won the right to responsible government (with an executive supported by a majority in the elected assembly).
-But the governor, and through him the Colonial Office in London, retained control of ‘native’ policy.
+When the British settlers sought self-government, the British Parliament passed the New Zealand Constitution Act of 1852.
+This set up a central government with an elected House of Representatives, an appointed Legislative Council, and six (later 10) provincial governments.
+The settlers soon won the right to responsible government (by an executive supported by a majority in the elected assembly).
+But the governor, and through him the Colonial Office in London, retained control of ‘native’ and defence policy.